 The surviving gardens now face challenges of urban development, pollution, traffic congestion, and lack of visitor amenities.
 Highways and bridges built close by represent both a negative visual impact and an important new opportunity, since they make the gardens on the eastern side of the river, opposite the Taj Mahal, more readily accessible than they have been in the past.
 World Monuments Fund, in partnership with the Archaeological Survey of India, launched a program in 2014 to restore these gardens to their original form, re-activate their water features, and present them in an improved state to the public.
 Over the next three years, WMF will focus on two of the most important of these gardens: Mehtab Bagh (the “Moonlight Garden”) and the Garden of the Tomb of I’timad-ud-Daulah.
 In 2017, the conservation of major features of the garden, including new plantings to better evoke the historic Mughal landscape, was completed at I’timad-ud-Daulah.
 Students from Harvard University’s Graduate School of Design joined the program by conducting studios in Agra in 2014 and 2015 and engaging in an analysis of the urban fabric that surround the gardens to provide holistic solutions for the sites within their urban context.
 Key objectives of the project are community involvement and sustainable management of the sites, and WMF is encouraging the participation of non-governmental organizations working on social equity, environmental, and urban planning issues in Agra.

-In addition to the improved state of conservation, this project significantly enhances visitor services at the gardens through the creation of a visitor center in the forecourt of the Tomb of I’timad-ud-Daulah.
+In addition to the improved state of conservation, this project has significantly enhanced visitor services at the gardens through the creation of a visitor center in the forecourt of the Tomb of I’timad-ud-Daulah.
 The restored gardens provide local residents and visitors from both India and abroad with an opportunity to learn more about the history of these magnificent Mughal gardens, as well as simply offering an open green space in the midst of the congested city of Agra.